An Auditor’s Best Practices in Issuing a Major Nonconformity

 During the Audit

-If the audit is a multi-day audit, I will review the potential nonconformities at the end of the day and give the auditee the opportunity to provide additional objective evidence in the morning.
+If the audit is a multi-day audit, I will review the potential nonconformities at the end of the day and allow the auditee to provide additional objective evidence in the morning.
 If it is the last day of the audit, or it is a single-day audit, I will give auditees until the closing meeting to provide the objective evidence.
 Often, I will use this opportunity to explain what would be considered a minor nonconformity and what would be a major nonconformity.
-Usually I can say, “This is definitely not a major nonconformity, because…”
+Usually, I can say, “This is not a major nonconformity because…”